Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company uses an Amazon CloudFront distribution to deliver its website.
 Traffic logs for the website must be centrally stored, and all data must be encrypted at rest.
 Which solution will meet these requirements?

-- [ ] Create an Amazon OpenSearch Service (Amazon Elasticsearch Service) domain with internet access and server-side encryption that uses the default AWS managed customer master key (CMK).
+- [ ] Create an Amazon OpenSearch Service (Amazon Elasticsearch Service) domain with internet access and server-side encryption that uses the default AWS managed Customer Master Key (CMK).
 Configure CloudFront to use the Amazon OpenSearch Service (Amazon Elasticsearch Service) domain as a log destination.
 - [ ] Create an Amazon OpenSearch Service (Amazon Elasticsearch Service) domain with VPC access and server-side encryption that uses `AES-256`.
 Configure CloudFront to use the Amazon OpenSearch Service (Amazon Elasticsearch Service) domain as a log destination.
 - [x] Create an Amazon S3 bucket that is configured with default server-side encryption that uses `AES-256`.
 Configure CloudFront to use the S3 bucket as a log destination.
 - [ ] Create an Amazon S3 bucket that is configured with no default encryption.
 Enable encryption in the CloudFront distribution, and use the S3 bucket as a log destination.